MDHearing: Costs and Pricing

 - Rechargeable Options: In addition to traditional hearing aid options, which rely on disposable batteries, MDHearing also offers a rechargeable option that is great for older adults who are tired of purchasing costly 312 batteries.

-- Warranties: All MDHearing models come with a one-year warranty, and the VOLT MAX and NEO XS PRO models can be upgraded to a two-year warranty.
+- Warranties: All MDHearing models come with a one-year warranty, and the VOLT MAX can be upgraded to a two-year warranty.

 - 24/7 Remote Care: Even after your hearing aid purchase, you’ll have access to a team of hearing specialists who are available 24 hours a day, every day.
 If you have any questions about your hearing aids, you can receive free U.S.-based support seven days a week.